- A rule which performs the downsampling

 before any aggregation takes place.
 This achieves the same result as setting the

-flag on the rollup rule; if this flag is set, it’s not necessary to
+drop_raw: true flag on the rollup rule; if this flag is set, it’s not necessary to

-add a matching mapping rule with drop: true
+add a matching mapping rule with drop: true.

 Mapping rules support both Prometheus and Graphite metrics.